-(i) A standing committee to provide information and assist with operational and other issues relating to the one-stop delivery system, which may include as members representatives of the one-stop partners.
+A standing committee to provide information and oversight of the one-stop delivery system and assist with operational, programmatic, and strategic issues relating to the one-stop system.
+The committee will include representatives of the one-stop partners, including subcontractors, and representatives of business.